macvogelsang/pd-options/README.md

 2. `import 'path/to/options'` in your `main.lua` file

 ### Option B: With [toybox](https://github.com/DidierMalenfant/toybox.py)
-1. Run `toybox add options` and `toybox update`
+1. Run `toybox add https://github.com/macvogelsang/pd-options` and `toybox update`
-2. Make sure all toyboxes are imported in your code: `import '../toyboxes/toyboxes.lua`
+2. Make sure all toyboxes are imported in your code: `import '../toyboxes/toyboxes.lua'`

 ### Regardless of option above, initialize the class:
 1. Initialize the Options class as a global variable.
 EX: `Opts = Options()`